MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/resulttruncation.md

 * Change the query to consume fewer resources.
   For example, you can:
-  * Try to limit the number of records returned by the query.
-Use the [take operator](../query/takeoperator.md) or add additional [where clauses](../query/whereoperator.md)
+  * Limit the number of records returned by the query using the [take operator](../query/takeoperator.md) or adding additional [where clauses](../query/whereoperator.md)
   * Try to reduce the number of columns returned by the query.
 Use the [project operator](../query/projectoperator.md), or the [project-away operator](../query/projectawayoperator.md))
   * Use the [summarize operator](../query/summarizeoperator.md) to get aggregated data